ember-a11y/ember-a11y-landmarks/README.md

 ```

 ## Usage
-Since these are higher-order components, you would use them as blocks.
+- Use these like blocks.
 - Define the `tagName` unless it's a div, then define the `landmarkRole` instead.
 - Use the comments in the component as a guide.